thecomalaysia/trblsht/README.md

 ## How to sign up

-1. Clone this repo!
+1. Fork this repo!
-2. Edit this README to add your name to the Attendee List below
+2. Add a new file to the Attendees folder (firstName-lastName)
 3. Create a pull request
 4. Ask a question (mandatory) [here](http://goo.gl/forms/0xPBkaRf8K)